MagnusOpera/PresqueYaml/README.md

 * scalar are always literal (\n between items) - never folded (concatenated with space).
 If you want spaces, use single line form.
 * multi-lines scalar must be indented relative to start of first item.
 * inline sequences do not support quoted strings.
 Use standard sequence if you need to.
-* quoted strings are either single or double quoted strings.
+* quoted strings are either single or double quoted strings - they are the same.
 Only newlines are escaped.
 * compact form (both sequence and mapping) can be nested at will on same line.
 * mapping can have duplicated keys (last key wins).
 * empty document is a valid document.